 Yes, there is no problem with using a brace during the competition as long as it is for injury prevention.

 Q: What is the event schedule?

 The event takes places from early morning to late afternoon.
 There are a few things that could slightly alter start times, but we will do are everything possible to update all the competitors if there are any changes as we get closer to the event.
 An official email and posting to the website will be provided once the Official Start Times for each Division have been set.

 Yes, you can substitute for team members that cannot make the event up until the designated cutoff date as indicated on the registration site.
-Just be aware that you must have at least two people and no more than four people total on your team and all over the requirements of the team division you are competing in.
+Just be aware that teams are two people and each team member must do 5 tests.